chammaaomar/chammaaomar.github.io/_posts/2020-01-27-headFirstC.md

 ### String literals and copying

-Consider the following piece of code, in which you have a string "123", and you want to cyclically permute it to "231"
+Consider the following simple piece of code, in which you have a string "123", and you want to cyclically permute it to "231"

 ```c
 int main() {